How to Increase Your Willpower AND Overcome Procrastination

 When learning how to overcome procrastination, you have to understand the neurological reason behind your behavior.
 It's not because you're lazy or incapable of acting.
 It’s because you’re avoiding pain.
 When the amygdala—your brain’s center for fear—picks up on stress, you experience it as a painful experience.

 To avoid this physical and emotional pain, you do everything you can to minimize risk.
 Basically, you procrastinate because you’re scared.
+And procrastination can lead to perfectionism and staying stuck in the comfort zone.

 What false fears spring to mind when you ask yourself, “How can I achieve my goals?”